 TGax Editor: Please make changes to the paragraphs in this subclause as shown below: [21288, 21287, 21296, 20382]

-An AP that operates in the 2.4 GHz or 5 GHz bands and that is co-located with one or more APs that operate in the 6 GHz band shall include in Beacon and Probe Response frames that it transmits a Reduced Neighbor Report element with the Co-Located AP subfield in the TBTT Information Header subfield set to 1 to provide at least the operating channels and operating classes of the co-located APs in the 6 GHz band.
+An AP that operates in the 2.4 GHz or 5 GHz bands and that is in the same co-located AP set as one or more 6 GHz APs shall include in Beacon and Probe Response frames that it transmits a Reduced Neighbor Report element with the Co-Located AP subfield in the TBTT Information Header subfield set to 1 to provide at least the operating channels and operating classes of those 6 GHz APs.

-NOTE—The Reduced Neighbor Report element might contain information on APs that are operating in the 6 GHz band that are not co-located with the transmitting AP.
+NOTE—The Reduced Neighbor Report element might contain information on 6 GHz APs that are not in the same co-located AP set as the transmitting AP.
 In this case the Co-Located AP subfield is set to 0.

 An AP responds to a probe request by following the rules defined in 11.1.4.3.4 (Criteria for sending a response).